Akshay-Hegde/capp-cache/README.md

 # Cross Platform Offline Resource Persistency

+---
+WIP warning - This libarary is being developed and the API is not stable yet
+---

 ### Tiny library with zero external dependencies to persist resources (Javascript, css, etc.) for offline usage and optimal performance; supports all modern browsers, Safari included.
 Mobile optimized.

 ### Usage
-In your index.html file, include a script tag with an object describing your resources.
-The script should add an object called `cappCacheManifest` to the window, see [example](#example).
-If you are using a bundler (Webpack, Rollup etc.) see [FAQ](#faq) about bundlers.
+Capp Cache requires a manifest to load the resources.
 The cappCacheManifest structure is:

 Property  | description                                                              | type                        | default
 ----------|--------------------------------------------------------------------------|-----------------------------|-----------------------